 Step 1.
 Preheat the oven to 350 degrees F. and prepare two cookie sheets with parchment paper.

 Step 3.
-In a small bowl mix the chopped nuts with the candied fruit.
+In a small bowl, mix the chopped nuts with the candied fruit.
 This makes it easier to blend into the dough.

-Options – if you can’t find the container of candied fruit mix you can chop dried fruit such as pineapple, papaya, raisins, cranberries, cherries, or apricots.
+Options – if you can’t find the container of candied fruit mix, you can chop dried fruit such as pineapple, papaya, raisins, cranberries, cherries, or apricots.

 Step 5.
-Beat in the three eggs and the egg white, one at a time, then add the vanilla extract.
+Beat the three eggs and the egg white, one at a time, then add the vanilla extract.
 Scrape the bowl with a rubber spatula.

 Step 13.
 That’s it!
 Remove the cookies from the baking sheets to a cooling rack.
 The cookies will get crispier as they cool.
 Store the cookies in an airtight container for two to three weeks.